-New Zealand is still not allowing any tourists.
-The only people permitted to enter the country, either by air or sea, are those who belong to the following categories:
+New Zealand is only allowing tourists from Australia and the Cook Islands.
+Other people permitted to enter the country, either by air or sea, are those who belong in the following categories:

 Other exemptions may be made for critical health and humanitarian workers, for citizens of Australia who normally live in New Zealand, for Samoans and Tongans under some circumstances, and for those with student visas under some circumstances.

 For those who enter the country, a Covid-19 test is mandated as is a 14-day quarantine.

 Unless they belong to one of the categories above, U.S. citizens are not allowed entry into New Zealand.